Berlin

 • Teufelsberg: abandoned NSA listening station, monumental street art, panoramic view over Berlin (paid access, guided tours recommended)

-For luxury shopping, Berlin disappoints: no Golden Triangle like in Paris, but scattered boutiques.
+For luxury shopping, Berlin disappoints: no Golden Triangle like Paris, but scattered boutiques.
 Kurfürstendamm concentrates the grand maisons (Hermès, Chanel, Louis Vuitton), Friedrichstraße the upscale German brands.
 Connoisseurs prefer Charlottenburg and its concept stores (Andreas Murkudis, The Corner Berlin) that mix fashion, design and art.

 Budget: what to really plan for